johncarlomaula/telco-churn-project/telco_model.md

 All predictors appear to have a significant influence in churning.
 Based on these numbers, **monthly contract** has the most influence in the odds of churning while **dependents** has the least influence.
-Thus, Telco Company can prioritize customers who have a month-to-month contract.
+Thus, the Telco company can prioritize customers who have a month-to-month contract.

 ### 5.2 Model Comparison